ezrec/AROS-mirror/AROS/arch/m68k-amiga/boot/iso/README.txt

 AROS m68k-amiga
 ---------------

-This disk contains AROS for the amiga-m68k architecture.
+This disk (image) contains AROS for the amiga-m68k architecture.

 To boot, you can:

-1. copy the content of this directory to a partition, bootable with your genuine amiga kickstart, best case with the file system installed to the RDB of your media, or
+1. copy the content of this image or archive to a bootable partition, best case with the file system installed to the RDB (Rigid Disk Block) of your media, and attach it to your Amiga via an autoconfig mass storage controller (internal IDE ports or most SCSI/IDE expansions will do) , or

 2. image the 'Emergency-Boot.adf' file to a floppy, or copy the contents of the 'Emergency-Boot' directory